Biogas for Cooking

 (To Implement Solution)

-Small biogas reactors that can be installed in homes and communities to enable cooking with biogas instead of wood and charcoal stoves which have health and environmental consequences.
-It is projected that by 2050, small biogas digesters that digest animal and crop wastes can replace 57-87 million inefficient cookstoves in countries in Asia and Africa.
-The cumulative result: 4.6-9.7 gigatons of carbon dioxide emissions avoided at a net cost of $23-$49 billion.
-These stoves increase operating costs however by an additional $100-$209 billion over the lifetime of the reactors.
+Small biogas reactors can be installed in homes and communities to enable cooking with biogas instead of wood and charcoal stoves, which have health and environmental consequences.
+It is projected that by 2050, small biogas digesters that digest animal and crop wastes can replace 57–87 million inefficient cookstoves in countries in Asia and Africa.
+The cumulative result: 4.6–9.7 gigatons of carbon dioxide emissions avoided at a net cost of US$25–52 billion.
+These stoves increase operating costs, however, by an additional US$100–209 billion over the lifetime of the reactors.